lamps-wg/RFC5019bis/draft-ietf-lamps-rfc5019bis.md

 kept to a minimum.

-This document addresses the scalability issues inherent when using OCSP in PKI environments described above by defining a message profile and clarifying OCSP client and responder behavior that will
+This document addresses the scalability issues inherent when using OCSP in highly scaled PKI environments by defining a message profile and clarifying OCSP client and responder behavior that will
 permit: